TomasHubelbauer/ado-80-120-ruler/README.md

 Sort by usage count so unused appear first if there are any, if not, sort by line number (the default).

+### Consider adding a separate pane to the right of MarkDown content render

+With 80 characters per line of the MarkDown source, the MarkDown content can be capped to about 600px without any disruption of the content.
+Links will break and images will presumably shrink, but those should have the 500px width set in MarkDown anyway.

+This leaves room for a pane that could sit side by side with the render and show stats.
+In edit mode, the above solution with tabs would make sense as in that scenario the third pane would not fit side by side anymore.

+1. Make `.wiki-md-container` flex
+2. Set `.markdown-content` width to 600px
+3. Add another child to `.wiki-md-container` for the extra pane